nigelrmtaylor/susanne-and-nigel-website-2022/content/en/events.md

 Upon arrival at Villa Eva Beach at around 16:00, we will be welcomed with Prosecco and a great Italian aperitivo buffet to be followed by dinner.

-We will arrange busses from Villa Eva Beach to Menton & Monaco at the end of the evening (Around midnight).
+We will arrange busses from Villa Eva Beach to Menton & Monaco at the end of the evening (around midnight).